internetarchive/dweb-mirror/USING.md

 ```
 There are lots of options possible, try `./internetarchive —help` to get guidance.

-TODO This will be controllable via the UI fairly soon.
+[issue#132](https://github.com/internetarchive/dweb-mirror/issues/132)(This will be controllable via the UI fairly soon.

 ## Downloading content for a different box